timarkh/tsakorpus/docs/configuration.rst

 - ``ambiguous_analyses`` (Boolean) -- whether there are tokens in the corpus which have multiple (ambiguous) analyses.
 In this case, the user can select if they want to search only among unambiguously analyzed words.

 - ``author_metafield`` (string) -- name of the second-important metadata field whose value will be displayed next to the title in headers of hit results.
 Defaults to ``author``.

+- ``bibref`` (dictionary) -- dictionary where keys are short IDs of bibliographic references (something like _citation-keys_ in BibTeX) and values contain full descriptions of those references.
+Each value is a dictionary.
+Right now, the only possible key there is ``default``, and the value is a string with a full reference.
+(Other keys will be probably added in the future.)
+The idea is that the user sees a bubble with a full reference when the mouse pointer hovers over a token that has a ``bib_ref`` key with an ID of a bibliographic reference as a value.
+The full reference also appears at the end of a downloaded ``docx`` file with glossed examples if any of them contains such a token.
+First of all, such tokens may appear in reference or comment tiers, e.g., indicating which publication the text comes from.
+For example, a reference tier may contain a token like ``{"wf": "Kálmán (1976b: 120)", "wtype": "word", "bib_ref": "Kalman1976b"}``, and ``bibref`` may look like ``{"Kalman1976b": {"default": "Kálmán, Béla.
+1976.
+Chrestomathia Vogulica.
+Budapest: Tankönyvkiadó."}}``.

 - ``case_sensitive_meta_fields`` (list of strings) -- names of the document-level metadata fields that should be treated as case-sensitive when searching (e.g. when selecting a subcorpus).
 Defaults to an empty list.